Floflis/Floflis-UI/README.md

 # Understanting #

-You can read the SPECS.md, and too you can read the FEATURES.md file.
+You can read the SPECS.md, and too you can read the FEATURES.md file, all included in the project.

 # Get started to make your own OS #

-For get started to making your own modern operating system for DCRS, you need to read the GET_STARTED.md file.
+For get started to making your own modern operating system for DCRS, you need to read the GET_STARTED.md file included in the project.

 # Contributing #